atchutbarli/kubernetes-offer-samples/samples/k8s-offer-azure-vote/azure-vote/README.md

 # azure-vote

-The Azure Vote application is a simple sample used throughout the Azure Container Service (AKS) documentation.
+The Azure Vote application is a simple sample used throughout the Azure Marketplace Kubernetes Applications offer( Under Azure Container offer category) documentation.
 The application consists of two pods, one running a flask web form, and the second a redis instance for temporary data storage.

 ## Installing the Chart